Dollars and Sense (TV series)

-Dollars and Sense was a Canadian business affairs television series which aired on CBC Television from 1972 to 1975.
+Dollars and Sense is a Canadian business affairs television series which aired on CBC Television from 1972 to 1975.

 Premise

 Gordon Jones hosted this Toronto-produced series concerned business topics including finance and labour.

 Scheduling

 This half-hour series was broadcast on Sundays at 1:00 p.m.
 (Eastern) for three seasons.
 Its first season was from 1 October 1972 to 10 June 1973, its second season was from 30 September 1973 to 16 June 1974 while its third season was shorter, from 5 January to the final episode on 29 June 1975.